oracc/oracc2/bin/bx/README.txt

 4) Inline Cite Formatting Mode (ICF)
 ====================================

+ICF depends on CIT mode, so it calls CIT and REF then runs itself.

+Arg -f, or -F to have no formatted bibliography output.

-Arg -f, reads XML inputs and adds a formatted citation as child of
+Reads the same XML inputs as were specified for the CIT modeand adds a formatted citation as child of <cite>.
+Any <cite>
-<cite>.
-Any <cite> children already in the input are discarded and
-replaced with newly produced ones.
+children already in the input are discarded and replaced with newly produced ones.

-Outputs to a arg -t [TMP] directory or in-place with arg -i.
+Outputs to arg -t [TMP] directory or in-place with arg -i.

 TODO